flock-community/kotlin-ts/README.md

 ### Contribution guide

-We are start with "enriching" the following JavaScript types:
+We will start with "enriching" the following JavaScript types:

 - Iterable
 - Array